-To receive passing credits for this Externship, you must do the following:
+To receive passing credits for this Bridge to Practice course, you must do the following:

-- 1. Work the requisite number of hours at the field placement in a timely and professional manner.
+- 1. Work the requisite number of hours at the field placement in a timely and professionally manner.
 Note that if you know you will be absent, you must let your field supervisor know ahead of time.
 Under no circumstances should you simply not show up to work without previously informing your supervisor. - 2.
 Complete all reading or other assignments on time. - 3.
-Submit time sheets to Julie Barnes, the Externship Program Coordinator, professionally completed and on time. - 4.
+Submit to the Externship & SIP Program Coordinator time sheets professionally completed and on time (at externships@law.ufl.edu). - 4.
 Furnish bi-weekly journal entries to the Faculty Supervisor on time and of professional quality. - 5.
 Participate in all telephone conversations and/or video conferences with the Faculty Supervisor on time and professionally. - 6.
 Perform work field work on time, and of professional quality. - 7.
-Behave in an ethical and professional manner at all times during the entire externship process.
-Students should consider their entire externship as an extended interview and behave accordingly.
+Behave in an ethical and professional manner at all times during the period while you are at your placement.
+Students should consider their entire semester-in-practice as an extended interview and behave accordingly.